IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Additionally, States need to prevent new forms of discrimination from appearing and  "should also adopt appropriate preventive measures to avoid the emergence of new marginalized groups."[^45] Thus, even in States where no discrimination against men exists, States have an obligation to prevent it from arising.

-> States  parties  have  an  international  responsibility  to  create  and  continuously  improve statistical  databases  and the  **analysis of all forms  of  discrimination** against women in general and against women belonging to specific  vulnerable groups in particular.
-CEDAW GR 28 - p.10
+> States  parties  have  an  international  responsibility  to  create  and  continuously  improve statistical  databases  and the  **analysis of all forms  of  discrimination** against women in general and against women belonging to specific  vulnerable groups in particular.[^119]

 #### Direct and direct discrimination
 > States  parties  shall  ensure  that  there  is  neither  direct  nor  indirect  discrimination  against  women.
 Direct  discrimination  against  women  constitutes  different  treatment  explicitly  based  on  grounds  of  sex  and  gender  differences.
 Indirect  discrimination  against  women  occurs  when  a  law,  policy,  programme  or  practice  appears  to  be  neutral  in  so  far  as  it  relates  to  men  and  women,  but  has  a  discriminatory  effect  in  practice  on  women  because  pre-existing  inequalities  are  not  addressed  by  the  apparently  neutral  measure.
-Moreover,  indirect  discrimination  can  exacerbate  existing  inequalities  owing  to  a  failure  to  recognize  structural  and  historical  patterns  of  discrimination  and  unequal power relationships between women and men.
-CEDAW GR 28 - p.16
+Moreover,  indirect  discrimination  can  exacerbate  existing  inequalities  owing  to  a  failure  to  recognize  structural  and  historical  patterns  of  discrimination  and  unequal power relationships between women and men.[^120]

 #### Systemic discrimination